WesternOKState/CampusClaxon/README.md

 # CampusClaxon
 Campus Alert System.

-## Claxon [Noun]
+## Claxon
-  - A loud electric horn, formerly used on automobiles, trucks, etc., and now often used as a warning signal.
+  - [Noun] A loud electric horn, formerly used on automobiles, trucks, etc., and now often used as a warning signal.

+## Overview
 Utilizing Amazons Simple Notification Service, this program serves as a front end to allow for the easy administration and use of Amazon's service to send text alerts to students.

 ## Features